 - Regret by Krazykatqueen has this with a dying Renko after Yukari (once Maribel Hearn) tells her she was sorry for her absence.

 - In Kill la Kill AU, we have this with a mortally injured Ragyo, though we didn't really know if she died, as Amoridere wasn't sure what should come after that.
 It was later confirmed that she hadn't passed away.

 - Pretty much every show set in a hospital has done this, if not hundreds of times, then at least dozens.
 Though the best ones usually avert Magical Defibrillator.

 - ER, being set in an emergency room, might be the record-holder, because sometimes this occurs three or four times per episode.

 - Done in a very odd way during the credits of the last St. Elsewhere episode.
 The MTM cat was shown lying still, flanked by a beeping heart monitor and IV bag.
-As the theme music ended, the monitor went to flatline instead of the kitty's traditional "Meow!"
+As the rather upbeat theme music ended, the monitor went to flatline instead of the kitty's traditional "Meow!"
 Yes, the autistic kid killed a kitty...

 - Done repeatedly in Scrubs, of course.